 - Respiration (breathing rate and effort)

 Each of the criteria is given a score of 0, 1 or 2 and then added together to generate a total score out of 10.
 On average, a healthy baby will score between 7 and 10 on the scale.
 Below, we have detailed how the scores are calculated and what they indicate about the health of the baby.

-- Normal colour (but hands and feet are blue-ish) = 1 point
+1 point - Normal colour (but hands and feet are blueish)

 Grimace (responsiveness or reflex irritability)

-The majority of newborns are scored between seven and 10, meaning they do not require any immediate treatment.
-Scores of 10 are unusual, because most newborns will lose a point for having blue hands and feet.
+As stated, the majority of newborns are scored between 7 and 10, meaning they do not require any immediate treatment.
+Scores of 10 are unusual, because most newborns will lose points for having blue hands and feet.
 However, this is a very common symptom in babies immediately after they are born and does not indicate a problem unless combined with other symptoms.

 How can I find more information on birth injuries?